🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 Mission Beach – 14 km of swimmable coast linking rainforest and reef; ideal for relaxed stays.

-Ellis Beach – Quiet, scenic, local favorite with a beach bar and patrolled swimming area.
+Ellis Beach – Quiet, scenic, a local favorite with a beach bar and patrolled swimming area.

 Stroll the Cairns Esplanade.
 The Esplanade is a tree-lined walkway by the sea with restaurants and gardens.
-It has bike paths, walking trails, playgrounds, barbecues, exercise spots, and a saltwater lagoo
+It has bike paths, walking trails, playgrounds, barbecues, exercise spots, and a saltwater lagoon

 Tours from Cairns.